 Myth: Excess fat is shameworthy

 There's nothing wrong with accepting your body for what it is.
 "It is harder to lose weight when we are fat-shamed and/or fat-shame ourselves," says Scott Kahan, MD, MPH, the director of the National Center for Weight and Wellness in Washington, D.C.
 "When we focus this shame inward, we increase the likelihood of unhealthy weight-related behaviors and see a surge in stress hormones, which lead to emotional eating."
 This negativity gets in the way of weight loss efforts, and changing your attitude may take work including talk therapy.
 These are the worst habits for belly fat.

 "A lot of us get hung up on fat versus carbs whereas we have quite good data that it is the calories you eat or don't eat that leads to weight changes," Dr. Kahan says.
 Don't hyperfocus on fat.
 Instead, eat the foods you like within reason as long as your caloric intake is at a level that is consistent with weight loss says."

 Myth: Achieving fat-burning state is the key to weight loss

 Ketosis—fat burning—is the holy grail of low- or no-carb, high-protein diets, but it's not necessarily ideal for everyone.
-(Read more about how low-carb diets aren't always the answer.)
 During ketosis, your body breaks down stored fat, causing ketones to build up.
 Side effects may include nausea, headache, mental and physical fatigue, and bad breath, according to Mayo Clinic research The best way to get your body burning calories more efficiently is to increase lean muscle mass through exercise, Kahan says.
 "Talk to your doctor or a dietician to determine the best way for you to lose weight," Kahan says.
 This is where fat actually goes when you lose weight.